Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Map of Lake Tahoe No-Drone Zones

-This map was created using the Gaia GPS mentioned above.
+This map was created using Gaia GPS.
 Some of the boundaries were already drawn, and some I had to draw myself.
-This gives me an excellent first-glance idea of where I’m legally allowed to

 Boundaries included in these files: